Lemonexe/VLizard/docs/user/manual.md

     - If there is no visible mistake, send the data along with bug report.
   - Please note that for Fitting, some failures are normal!
 Optimization simply does not always converge.
     - Try different initial params, or select different portion of your data.
-- If you encounter an error screen (toolbar not visible), the app is unusable 😱
+- If you encounter an error screen (toolbar not visible), the app is unfortunately unusable
   - `ctrl+R` refreshes the UI without having to restart whole app.
   - But restart will be necessary for this error screen: `Lost connection to the Core server!`
-- `F12` or `ctrl+shift+I` will display the UI console.
+- `F12` will display the app console.
 I'd like to ask you to copy any error you see there, and please send it along with a bug report.

-In any case, keep in mind this a free open-source project.
+In any case, please keep in mind this a free open-source project.
-I am doing my best to make it functional and user-friendly, but it may not always be perfect 🙂
+I am doing my best to make it functional and user-friendly, but it may not always be perfect.
+Thank you for your understanding!